 The Brave of Heart Fund was founded by the Foundations of New York Life and Cigna with charitable partner E4E Relief.
-The Brave of Heart Fund has already processed over 350 applications across 26 states.
-The Brave of Heart team will receive donations from the Frontline Families Fund and distribute them through their existing grantmaking process.
+The Brave of Heart team received donations from the Frontline Families Fund and distributed them through their existing grantmaking process.

 How is Scholarship America involved?

-Scholarship America will administer scholarships through the Frontline Families Scholarship Fund.
+Scholarship America is administering scholarships through the Frontline Families Scholarship Fund.

 Are donations tax-deductible?